KittenzExe/arc/README.md

 # arc
-making an online rhythm game in pygame... help
+making an online rhythm game in pygame (Current uploaded version: V0.2.6(Spindal)

 If you try and download it now, it wont work.
 Firebase data is localy stored and not shared at the moment. (aka, its on my desktop lmfao)